Not every great employee makes a good manager.

 Measure management performance against your best standards of team productivity, retention, engagement and service.
 If you’re unsure of what these benchmarks are, turn to industry standards.
 You do, after all, want to be better than your competition.

 Compile separate, but standard questions for managers and employees so that you have a fair and uniform measure for their responses.
 In other words, stick to areas around productivity, engagement and communication as well as other soft skills.
 Avoid technical issues.
-A lack of hard skills in any manager will quickly come out when employees answer questions around how well supported they feel.
+A lack of soft skills in any manager will quickly come out when employees answer questions around how well supported they feel.
+(Read about the difference between soft vs hard skills.)

 Build your survey questions around: